Preparation of Site

 Dura-SOD Maintenance

-Good planning will help you establish a beautiful lawn with gratifying results.
-Always consider established trees, plants, contours for beds, rocks, amount of shade and light exposure.
-Proper soil preparation is most important in developing a lawn responsive to your maintenance program.
+Good planning will help you establish a beautiful lawn.
+Always consider established trees, plants, contours for beds, rocks, and amount of shade and light exposure.
+Proper soil preparation is key in developing a lawn responsive to your maintenance program.

 SOIL COMPACTION